 Let’s say that you work for an e-commerce store.
 A new marketing manager joins the company and redesigns the existing new-user email journey to try and boost customer conversion rates.
 A few weeks after launching the new email journey, the new-user-to-customer conversion rate goes up from 40% to 43%.

 Before you can celebrate, the company’s CMO points out a troubling fact.
-Just a few months prior to the new manager starting, the conversion rate already stood at 45% before slowly dropping down to the “starting” 40%.
+Just a few months before the new manager started, the conversion rate already stood at 45% before slowly dropping down to the “starting” 40%.

-How would you investigate if the redesigned email campaign actually led to the increase in the conversion rate and that the increase wasn’t instead the result of other factors?
+How would you investigate if the redesigned email campaign led to the increase in the conversion rate and if the increase wasn’t the result of other factors?

 Check out our full Data Analytics Case Study Guide for more resources.